tomdohnal/blog-posts/Migrating to SSR: part 2.md

 Of course, if you use frameworks like Next.js or Nuxt.js, they abstract lot of these pain points so that you don't have to worry about them.
 However, for larger projects which want to start using SSR or which were using SSR before these frameworks existed, the migration process to such a framework might seem daunting and they still need to implement everything by themselves.

-## Sumary
+## Summary
 In this blog posts, we explored which applications benefit from using SSR and what are the potential downsides.
 My personal view is that the need for SSR gradually decreases.
 Especially, it's really easy to use statically generated sites with [the newest edition of Next.js](https://nextjs.org/blog/next-9-3).
-Nonetheles, valid use-cases still remain and if you want learn more about how to create a SSR
+Nonetheles, valid use-cases still remain and if you want learn more about how to create a SSR app, hit the subscribe button and wait a week or two for my next blog post.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjU1NDAxNDgyLC0xNzE3MjIxMTM5LDM2OT
+eyJoaXN0b3J5IjpbLTExMjY4MDQwODIsLTE3MTcyMjExMzksMz
-gyMDg1OSwxMjQ0Mzc5ODYwLC0xMTAzODM3Njc1LC0xMjMzNTM0
+Y5ODIwODU5LDEyNDQzNzk4NjAsLTExMDM4Mzc2NzUsLTEyMzM1
-MTM5LDEzNTc5NDY2NDldfQ==
+MzQxMzksMTM1Nzk0NjY0OV19
 -->